-Step 3: Identify and list plausible alternative land uses, including known public or private activities on similar degraded lands (such as any similar A/R activity undertaken as a non-CDM project, or any other feasible land development activities).
+Step 3: Identify and list plausible alternative land uses, including known public or private activities on similar degraded lands (such as any similar A/R project activity undertaken as a non-CDM project, or any other feasible land development activities).
 In doing so, identify and take into account national, local, and sectoral land-use policies or regulations adopted before 11 November 2001 that would impact land uses in the proposed project area.
-Assess whether the national and/or sectoral land-use policies or regulations that give comparative advantage to A/R activities, and that have been adopted before 11 November 2001, influence the area of the proposed A/R project activity (consider if the policy is implemented, the policy targets the proposed project area, or if there are any prohibitive barriers to the policy in this area, etc4).
+Assess whether the national and/or sectoral land-use policies or regulations that create policy-driven market distortions giving comparative advantage to A/R activities, and that were adopted before 11 November 2001, influence the area of the proposed A/R project activity (consider if the policy is implemented, the policy targets the proposed project area, or if there are any prohibitive barriers to the policy in this area, etc4).